DockerDemos/vm-docker-bench/README.md

 __File I/O Operation__

  _Note: This test may not be an accurate representation of actual results.
-The available disk space on each host was not large enough to create a file big enough to prevent caching in memory.
-See the "Modified File I/O Operation" test below for a second, but probably still not 100% accurate, test._
+The available disk space on the primary host without a hypervisor was not large enough to create a file big enough to prevent caching in memory.
+See the "Modified File I/O Operation" test below for a better, but probably still not 100% accurate, attempt at this test._

 File I/O benchmarking was done using the same [Sysbench Docker image](https://github.com/DockerDemos/vm-docker-bench/tree/master/sysbench) used for the CPU tests above.
 The container was started, and ran (via the [io.sh script](https://github.com/DockerDemos/vm-docker-bench/blob/master/sysbench/io.sh)):